armel/IC705SMeter/README.md

 # Usage

 Once launched, you must connect your IC705 to your M5Stack via the menu (Set / Bluetooth Set) of your transceiver.
 Refer to the documentation, if needed.

+Using the buttons, you can change the measurement:

+- left: Po or PWR power
+- middle : S signal
+- right : SWR

+> Caution: the SWR measurement is reliable up to 3.
+Beyond that, the documentation provided by Icom is too inaccurate...

 In addition :